Commutative algebras of series: Additional proofs

 \agdasection{Right derivatives, reversal, and the commutativity problem}{General/Reversal} [1]{\delta^L_{#1}}

 In this section, we show that the commutativity problem is decidable for $P$-finite series and $P$-automata, when $P$ is a special product rule.
-This is a nontrivial development, generalising the approach to equivalence to a more general decision problem.
+This is a nontrivial development, extending equivalence to a more general decision problem.

 Our approach is as follows.
-It is known that in order to decide commutativity, it suffices to show that $P$-finite series are closed under \emph{right derivatives}~(\cref{lem:commutativity characterisation}).
+By the results in~\cite[Sec.~II]{Clemente:LICS:2025}, in order to decide commutativity, it suffices to show that $P$-finite series are effectively closed under \emph{right derivatives}~(\cref{lem:commutativity characterisation}).
 In order to show the latter, it suffices to show that right derivatives satisfy \emph{any} product rule~(\cref{lem:closure under right derivatives}).
 In fact, we will show a stronger result, namely that, for special $P$-products, right derivatives satisfy \emph{the same} product rule as left derivatives do.
 To obtain the latter, we use the fact that the reversal operation is an \emph{endomorphism} of the series algebra~(\cref{lem:reversal endomorphism}).
 Note that even when $P$-finite series are closed under right derivatives, they need not be closed under the reversal operation itself.

 In order to execute this plan, in~\cref{lem:reversal endomorphism:characterisation} we provide an equational characterisation of when reversal is an endomorphism for an arbitrary $P$-product.
 This equational characterisation is similar in spirit to~\cref{thm:characterisation:BAC} characterising \BAC~product rules, but more advanced.
 Based on this characterisation, we can directly check that it holds for simple (thus special) product rules~(\cref{lem:reversal endomorphism:special}).